Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

-We set $a=0.05 \, \mu$m and a ten times smaller value for the typical radii of large and small grains, respectively.
-The former number is the average radius for a power law size distribution with index $-3.5$, ranging from 0.03 $\mu$m (the adopted boundary between small and large grains) to $0.25$ $\mu$m \citep[e.g.][]{silva98}.
+We use $a=0.05 \, \mu$m and $a=0.005 \, \mu$m for the effective radii of large and small grains, respectively.
+The former value is the average radius for a power law size distribution with index $-3.5$, extended from 0.03 $\mu$m (the adopted boundary between small and large grains) to $0.25$ $\mu$m \citep[e.g.][]{silva98}.